-22. Program of Projects
+23. Program of Projects

-Following at least one public hearing, the Commission will adopt a program of projects for the ATP in each odd-numbered year by the deadline established in statute.
+Consistent with statutory requirements, the Commission will adopt a program of projects for the ATP no later than June 30 of each odd-numbered year after conducting at least one public hearing.
 The ATP must be developed consistent with the fund estimate.
 Projects programmed by the Commission in ATP will not be given priority in other programs under the Commission's purview.